 SCREEN: Setting up a simulation box and filling the box with SPC water and adding 0.15 M NaCl.
 TXT: Ensure each complex is at least 10 Å away from the boundaries

-SCREEN: Apply the OPLS_2005 force field and periodic boundary conditions for realistic simulations.

-Initiate an energy minimization phase for 100 picoseconds authusing Desmond default parameters [1].
+Initiate an energy minimization phase for 100 picoseconds using Desmond default parameters [1].

 SCREEN: Energy minimization phase being initiated for 100 ps.